onap/vnfrqts-requirements/docs/Chapter8.rst

 R-20974: The VNF **MUST** deploy the base module first, prior to the incremental modules.

-R-69610: The VNF **MUST** provide the capability of using certificates issued from a Certificate Authority not provided by the VNF vendor.
+R-69610: The VNF **MUST** provide the capability of using certificates issued from a Certificate Authority not provided by the VNF provider.

 R-27310: The VNF Package **MUST** include all relevant Chef artifacts (roles/cookbooks/recipes) required to execute VNF actions requested by ONAP for loading on appropriate Chef Server.